danialouty/danialouty/README.md

 ---

 ### 🔹 Fun Fact

-- 💻 “Coding is my art, coffee is my fuel, and creativity is my superpower.”
+- 💻 **Coding is my art, coffee is my fuel, and creativity is my superpower.**

--🎮 “Gaming sharpens my reflexes… coding sharpens my mind.”
+- 🎮 **Gaming sharpens my reflexes… coding sharpens my mind.**

--🌸 “I turn coffee ☕ into code 💻, ideas 🌟 into projects, and teams into winners.
-A natural leader who loves bringing out the best in everyone!”
+- 🌸 **I turn coffee ☕ into code 💻, ideas 🌟 into projects, and teams into winners.
+A natural leader who loves bringing out the best in everyone!**

--🌸 Let's build something amazing together!!!
+- 🌸 **Let's build something amazing together!!!**